endiesworld/codes/HW-03a-Develop-With-Testing-in-Mind/README.md

 [![CircleCI](https://circleci.com/gh/endiesworld/codes.svg?style=svg)](https://circleci.com/gh/endiesworld/codes)

-This project demonstrates how to develop with testing in mind, using GitHub API calls and unit tests with mocking.
+This project demonstrates how to develop with testing in mind, using GitHub API calls and unit tests.

 ## How to run tests